ekr/tls13-spec/draft-ietf-tls-tls13.md

 Finally, the server can implement a very rough anti-replay mechanism merely by measuring the mismatch between client and server views of time.
-The server can determine its view of the age of the ticket by subtracting the the time the ticket was issued from the current time.
-If the client and server clocks were running at the same rate, the client's view of would be shorter than the actual time elapsed on the server by a single round trip time.
+The server can determine its view of the age of the ticket by subtracting the time the ticket was issued from the current time.
+If the client and server clocks were running at the same rate, the client's view of the ticket age would be shorter than the actual time elapsed on the server by a single round trip time.
 This difference is comprised of the delay in sending the NewSessionTicket message to the client, plus the time taken to send the ClientHello to the server.